AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Nullifier.md

 ### Discerning Mind

-Your experience and keen mind help you deal more efficiently with illusion and coaxing magic.
+Your experience and keen mind help you deal more efficiently with magic.
 You gain the ability to use the Repel reaction as a response to being subjected to make a saving throw.
 If you succeed, you get a bonus to your saving throw equal to your Wisdom modifier divided by 3.
 In addition, when you use the Dodge reaction against spell attacks, your AC increases by an additional 1 against the attack.

 ### Preemptive Disruption